IslandViewPTA/islandview-pta-site/content/news/2020-12-newsletter.md

 **KEEP COLLECTING!** Box Tops is accepting physical Box Tops, so cut, cut, cut, and we will provide more details on how to submit those in the new year.

+{{< fig src="dec-membership.png" align="center" class="max-w-xs" >}}

-Give the Gift of Membership - I will put together a graphic for this but you can add a little blurb if you want.
+## Give the Gift of Membership

+I will put together a graphic for this but you can add a little blurb if you want.
 We are currently 4 staff members away from 100% staff membership.

 {{< fig src="dec-smile-flyer.png" align="center" class="max-w-xs" >}}